redhat-developer/odo/docs/website/docs/command-reference/init.md

 The required `--name` flag indicates how the component initialized by this command should be named.
 The name must follow the [Kubernetes naming convention](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) and not be all-numeric.

+If you know what ports your application uses, you can specify the `--run-port` flag to initialize the Devfile with the specified ports, instead of the default ones set in the registry.
+The `--run-port` flag is a repeatable flag that will make `odo` read the downloaded Devfile and look for the container component referenced by the default `run` command.
+It will then overwrite the container component endpoints with the ports specified.
+As such, it requires the default `run` command to be an `exec` command pointing to a `container` component.

 #### Fetch Devfile from any registry of the list

 In this example, the devfile will be downloaded from the **StagingRegistry** registry, which is the first one in the list containing the `nodejs-react` devfile.